lukethinnes/lukethinnes/README.md

 - 💡 I am currently learning Python and AWS.
 - ⛓ I am interested in collaborating on forward-thinking projects!
 - ⚽️ My goals revolve around creating a better world through technology.
-- 🛹 Fun fact: I have three viral skateboarding clips, even though I am not a skateboarder!
+- ⚡️  Fun fact: I have been sober for over six years!

 ### Languages and Tools: